General Terms & Conditions of the Australian College of Midwives

 Unless a member advises ACM that they do not wish to renew in writing, within 31 days, their membership and contractual commitments renew automatically for a period of 12 months on the anniversary of their membership.
 This applies to all membership types and membership payment schedules.

-All memberships are for a minimum of 12 months and are not transferrable or refundable, with the exception of where a membership is terminated by ACM as per our constitution.
+All memberships are for a minimum of 12 months and are not transferrable or refundable.

 The multi-year membership offer is subject to the same terms and conditions as all other membership types.
 This offer is non-refundable, nor will the membership term be extended or reduced, with any portion of the fees refunded to the member should their circumstances change.

-If electing to pay the multi-year membership in 3 instalments, the member is accepting and committing to paying all invoices prior to June 30 2020.
+If electing to pay the multi-year membership in 3 instalments, the member is accepting and committing to paying all invoices prior to June 30 of that year.

 Graduate membership duration is limited to 12 months and will be upgraded to full membership on the annual anniversary date of the subscription.